| Emperor* |

 east of the Rhine and conquer Thuringia.

-who is succeeded by Theudis, a former commander of
+succeeded by his former guardian Theudis, a former commander of

 Theoderic the Great. |